seasonedchaos/seasonedchaos.github.io/_posts/2019-12-08-a-personality-test-for-our-climate-system.markdown

 ---
 layout: post
-title: A Personality Test for our Climate System
+title: A personality test for our climate system: The basis to forecasting “in-between”
-excerpt: The basis to forecasting “in-between”
+excerpt: Each of us has that one aspect of our personality that people who know us consider typical or predictable.
 description: The basis to forecasting “in-between”
 tags: [subseasonal, seasonal, weather, forecasting, climate]
 comments: true